Is Zucchini Good for Fatty Liver?

 For the lovers of this tasty vegetable, it’s good to know that zucchini is high in antioxidants and has been linked to several health benefits.
 Zucchini is also high in vitamins A and C, which have antioxidant properties.

-Hence, eating zucchini if you suffer from a fatty liver is recommended and acceptable, as long as you don’t fry it, or add any sugars on it.
+Hence, eating zucchini if you suffer from a fatty liver is recommended and acceptable, as long as you don’t fry it, pair it with otherwise unhealthy sides, or add any sugars on it.

 Leave a Comment